 Events with Alcohol: Social Hosting

 Including alcohol in an event requires weeks of advanced planning.
-Any event with alcohol and 25 attendees or more requires hosts to be trained, and the event must be registered with the university.
-The Social Hosting process in managed by CLSI and is in place to ensure that large social events with alcohol on campus are both safe and enjoyable for all students.
+Any event with alcohol requires hosts to be trained, and the event must be registered with the university.
+The Social Hosting process is managed by Shaw Wellness and is in place to ensure that large social events with alcohol on campus are both safe and enjoyable for all students.